kuixu/awesome-cryoem/README.md

 ## TODO
 - [x] more paper(from David Baker) to read;
-- [x] more usefull tools should be added in.
+- [x] more usefull tools should be added in;
+- [x] SSE prediction based model building methods.